 It’s almost time for the installation of your new redwood fence!
-You’ve selected the layout, the design, the materials.
+You’ve selected the layout, the design, and the materials.
 You’ve signed the contract.
 But, as we at AMM Fencing are busy preparing for construction day, we ask for your final help as well.
 The more we do ahead of time, the smoother the process is for all of us.

 Clear the fence perimeter

 We need a two-foot clearance along the fence line.